Private Howard W. Hill (1923–1944)

 The Germans launched a stronger counterattack early on the morning of December 1, 1944, supported by tanks and a strong artillery barrage.
 German infantry attempted to infiltrate the American positions under cover of darkness, resulting in furious close quarters firefights before the enemy was repulsed.

-Among the casualties was Private Hill, reported as killed in action on the last day of the battle, December 1, 1944.
+Among the casualties at Lindern was Private Hill, reported as killed in action on the last day of the battle, December 1, 1944.
+A company morning report stated that he was killed “by a direct hit of a shell upon the dugout where this EM [enlisted man] was stationed guarding the railroad track[.]”

-During his three weeks in combat, Private Hill earned the Bronze Star Medal.
+Private Hill was posthumously awarded the Bronze Star Medal for his actions from November 29, 1944, until his death.
 An excerpt from the citation, published in Journal-Every Evening on August 7, 1945, stated:

 For three days and two nights, Private Hill, together with five other soldiers, despite intense enemy artillery fire, protected a vulnerable position which afforded an easy and well covered means for enemy infiltration.
 During this period three prisoners were taken and one of the enemy wounded when an attempt was made to penetrate the position.

-Since the 335th Infantry Regiment had seen only limited action prior to Lindern (which was three days and two nights), it is likely that Hill earned the medal during that battle.
-Private Hill’s father accepted his son’s Bronze Star at an August 9, 1945 ceremony, during which Colonel Randolph Russell and Major Arthur E. Flood from Fort DuPont presented posthumous awards to the families of 11 servicemen.
+Private Hill’s father accepted his son’s Bronze Star at an August 9, 1945, ceremony, during which Colonel Randolph Russell and Major Arthur E. Flood from Fort DuPont presented posthumous awards to the families of 11 servicemen.

 For the collective actions of its men during combat in Lindern, Company “K,” 335th Infantry Regiment was awarded a unit citation.